All entries are marked blind, this means the judges only have your recipe in front of them; names are concealed until the semi-finalists are selected.

-The aim is to get your recipe noticed by the judges as one that stands out because it works and on paper comes across as one they would like to see you cook and then taste at the Regional Final.
-Therefore the clearer the information you provide at this stage the better.
+Your aim is to get your recipe noticed by the judges as one that stands out because it works on paper and comes across as one they would like to see you cook and taste.

 The judges are looking for simplicity and attention to detail; a clear well thought out recipe helps them to be able to picture your dish at each stage of the process and on the plate.